cromewar/University_management_blockchain/README.md

-# Simple grade managment for University
+# Simple grade management for University

 This is a simple project to manage grades for university students.
 It